alibaba/libgrape-lite/examples/gnn_sampler/README.md

 ### produce or consume the topic with scripts
-we use scripts in kafka to produce messages to topic or consume messages from topic.
+We use scripts in kafka to produce messages to topic or consume messages from topic.

 ```bash
 # produce example